discord-akairo/discord-akairo/README.md

   - Resolvers for members, users, and others that can filter by name.
   - Shortcut methods for making embeds and collections.
-  - Simple to use database providers.
-    - Built-in support for `sqlite` and `sequelize`.
-    - Works on entire table or single JSON column.
-    - Caching data from databases.

 ## Installation